ihor-delta/delta/README.md

 - the murder of a representative by a representative under the age of 14, if such a murder was committed without the influence of others, is considered a negligent homicide
 - cooperation is about to help someone to run or stand up if he/she falled down with you when you are doing sport
 - country - social institution made of social institutions
+- representative of these Freedoms is their author

 ## Signatures: @CI